ved4a/buzz/README.md

 # Buzz: A Lightweight Resource Monitor

-This folder contains a portable distribution of the Buzz terminal resource monitor.
+The folder "buzz" contains a portable distribution of the Buzz terminal resource monitor.

 What you get here:
 - `buzz` — the compiled binary